-Policy Acquisition Costs
+Policy Acquisition Costs and Other Operating Expenses

 The Company defers commissions, premium taxes, and certain other costs that are incrementally or directly related to the successful acquisition of new or renewal insurance contracts.
 Acquisition-related costs may be deemed ineligible for deferral when they are based on contingent or performance criteria beyond the basic acquisition of the insurance contract or when efforts to obtain or renew the insurance contract are unsuccessful.
 All eligible costs are capitalized and charged to expense in proportion to premium revenue recognized.
 The method followed in computing deferred policy acquisition costs limits the amount of such deferred costs to their estimated realizable value.
 This deferral methodology applies to both gross and ceded premiums and acquisition costs.
+Other operating expenses consist primarily of information technology costs, accounting and internal control salaries, as well as audit and legal expenses.